aholachek/bundle-wizard/README.md

 1. Downloadable sourcemaps

    This utility downloads sourcemaps from the url you provide.
 This requires the sourcemaps to be publically available, or at least available on your network.
 You might need to point to a testing instead of production build, for instance, as some apps disable sourcemaps in production.

+   Don't have access to sourcemaps in your prod app?
+Try [building your app locally](#try-it-out-on-an-app-running-locally)

 2. A local Chrome installation